1. Which one of the following is

 implies that some positive qualities will be given in addition (wisdom,

 moderation,…), for an appropriate and lasting use of that gift.

 Thus, ‘da’ is related to the gross and immediate aspect of the gift,

 and ‘dha’ to its subtle and lasting aspect.

-suuktams.
+differs from other sūktams.
 Why application of svarita, etc. are not

-- long and up vowels are chanted as diirgha svarita.
+- long and up vowels are chanted as dīrgha svarita.

 ex: viśh’vadēēvai‑ḥi |